GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 ## Original Content
 - MP3 Audio recordings: Greg Kaighin
 - PDF Documents: Greg Kaighin
-- All sheet music and music recordings are free of copyright restrictions.
+- All sheet music and music recordings are my own work and are free of copyright restrictions.
 ## Acknowledgements
-- Thanks to Zakari Abdessamad for sharing the audio player code at [codepen.io/vanderzak/pen/BayjVep](https://codepen.io/vanderzak/pen/BayjVep)
+- Thanks to Zakari Abdessamad for sharing the audio player code used in this website at [codepen.io/vanderzak/pen/BayjVep](https://codepen.io/vanderzak/pen/BayjVep).
-- Thanks to [Oluwafemi Medale](https://github.com/omedale) for the advice he gave me during my mentoring sessions, and to the Code Institute's staff and tutors for putting together such an engaging course.
+- Thanks to [Oluwafemi Medale](https://github.com/omedale) for the advice he gave me during my mentoring sessions, and to the [Code Institute's](https://codeinstitute.net/) staff and tutors for putting together such an engaging course.

 # Contact
 Greg Kaighin